 Check out the drone video of Lafayette Greens from Iron Skys LLC

-“Crazy Cats” with Detroit Artist Tim Burke
+“Crazy Cats” by Detroit Artist Tim Burke

 Lafayette Greens is an active community space, showcasing it’s creative installations of not only plants and flowers, but public art, music, and weekly community yoga classes.